joinmarket-webui/jamdocs/docs/about.md

 # About

-Jam is a graphical user interface for JoinMarket, and while obviously related, is a separate project developed by a separate set of people.
+Jam is a graphical user interface for Joinmarket, and while obviously related, is a separate project developed by a separate set of people.

 ## About Jam